Size-biased diffusion limits and the inclusion process: Introduction and main results

 defined as the range of the function

 where $\overline{\nabla}$ denotes the Kingman simplex

+equipped with the product topology induced by $[0,1]^{\N}$.
 We may often drop the subscripts in \eqref{eq_def_dLfin_embedding} and simply write $\mu^{(\cdot)}$, but the meaning will be clear from the context.
-Note that any particle configuration $\eta\in \Omega_{L,N}$ can be mapped onto an element in $\overline{\nabla}$ using $\tfrac{1}{N}\Hat{\eta}$, where $\Hat{\eta}$ is the vector of entries in $\eta$ in decreasing order.
-Moreover, we will sometimes write $\mu_{\#} \eta$ instead of $\mu^{(\eta)}$ in order to avoid overloaded notation.
 The above mappings $\mu^{(\cdot)}$ and $\mu^{(\cdot)}_{L,N}$ do not preserve spatial information of particle configurations, but this also does not enter the dynamics on the complete graph.
 Note that the map \eqref{eq_embedding_kingman_to_measure} was already mentioned in \cite{EK81}, however, only to prove denseness of the domain of functions considered there.